 Further information

-The ERA is preparing for this new function and will update this page as new information is available.
+The ERA will update this page as new information is available.

 You can contact the AES team on aes@erawa.com.au.

-Information on the development of, and the services to be regulated under, the AES framework is available on the Energy Policy WA website.
+Information on the development of the AES framework is available from Energy Policy WA.

 If you would like to receive email notifications about the ERA's AES work, please subscribe for updates.